-By using the helper functions b2luigi.Task.get_input_file_names() and b2luigi.Task.get_output_file() the output file name generation with parameters is transparent to you as a user.
+By using the helper functions b2luigi.Task.get_input_file_names() and b2luigi.Task.get_input_file() and b2luigi.Task.get_input_file() the output file name generation with parameters is transparent to you as a user.
 Super easy!

 When you run the script, you will see that luigi detects your already run files from before (the random numbers) and will not run the task again!
 It will only output a file in results/average.txt with a number near 0.5.